 Traditional sales prospecting works from the bottom up: cast a wide net, see who responds, and work the responders.
 Account-based selling works from the top down: identify specific accounts, research them deeply, and create personalized engagement strategies for each.
-This approach is the foundation of target account selling.

 The differences show up in every aspect of the sales motion: